A heartfelt letter to his mom, Barbara McIlwain, forever 53 years old.

-Written By Parker Mcllwain, 22 years old
+Written by her son, Parker McIlwain, 22 years old

 Exactly one year ago today, my beautiful mother was diagnosed with stomach cancer.

 I remember it all so clearly.
 As if it happened yesterday.

 My parents had just bought a lot in a beautiful neighborhood.
 They were getting ready to build a new house.
 The house that they were supposed to retire and grow old in.